dajohein/LevelUp/README.md

 # Language Level Up 🎮

-A modern, interactive language learning game that helps users master vocabulary through scientifically-proven methods including spaced repetition and active recall.
-Built with React, TypeScript, and Redux for a robust, scalable learning experience.
+A modern, interactive language learning game featuring **three engaging quiz modes**: Multiple Choice for recognition, Letter Scramble for interactive spelling, and Open-Ended for mastery testing.
+Built with React, TypeScript, and Redux, it uses scientifically-proven spaced repetition and active recall methods with real-time feedback and keyboard support for an optimal learning experience.

 ## 🎯 Features